(1/3)

 river-

-increasing to 35 knot gales after midnight. rain in the evening,
+increasing to 35 knot gales after midnight. rain showers with a

-overnight. waves 10 to 15 feet subsiding to 7 to 10 feet. waves
+the morning. waves 10 to 15 feet subsiding to 7 to 11 feet. waves

 occasionally around 19 feet.